 In recognition of her outstanding work, Zhimin was awarded the Peccei Award which enabled her to come back to IIASA for additional three months of research.
 She is currently a postdoctoral fellow in the Science, Technology and Public Policy Program at the Harvard Kennedy School.

-The 2017 recipient of Roger Levien Fellowship is Parul Tewari from India.
+The 2017 recipient of Roger Levien Fellowship was Parul Tewari from India.

-As a Science Communication Fellow, she will use her excellent writing skills to facilitate wider dissemination of the YSSP research.
+As a Science Communication Fellow, she used her excellent writing skills to facilitate wider dissemination of the YSSP research.